-Linoleum flooring was the flooring of choice for schools, hospitals, residential kitchens and entry ways until the invention of vinyl (PVC) tile and sheeting.
+Linoleum flooring was the flooring of choice for schools, hospitals, residential kitchens and entryways until the invention of vinyl (PVC) tile and sheeting.
 It’s relatively easy to maintain, especially newer versions, it is hypo-allergenic and doesn’t off-gas so it’s good for indoor air quality.
 It is a bio-based product made from linseed oil, pine rosin, cork and wood flours, limestone powder and colour pigments and is biodegradable at end of life.
 The backing can be jute or acrylic — acrylic offers more structure for the smaller tile product.

-There are three main manufacturers of linoleum flooring, all of whom are based in Europe.
+There are two main manufacturers of linoleum flooring, both of whom are based in Europe.
 The flax that produces linseed oil is grown here in Canada, shipped to Europe to be turned into linoleum sheets and tiles, then the final product is shipped back to North America for sale.
 But since linoleum is also sold in Europe and Asia, and there just isn’t enough demand for linoleum in North America to warrant manufacturing facilities, Europe actually seems like a good central location.

 Linoleum care: One of the reasons vinyl tiles became so popular is because linoleum requires a little more care than vinyl flooring.
 Traditional linoleum needs to be waxed and polished from time to time, and occasionally, when the floor starts looking dull, the finish needs to be stripped and reapplied.
 Between polishings however, Linoleum is best cleaned by vacuuming and then going over with a damp mop.
 For some great tips on how to care for your linoleum tile, see this post I found on housecleaningcentral.com.